phoenixframework/phoenix/guides/deployment/heroku.md

 ## Creating Environment Variables in Heroku

 The `DATABASE_URL` config var is automatically created by Heroku when we add the [Heroku Postgres add-on](https://elements.heroku.com/addons/heroku-postgresql).
-We can create the database via the heroku toolbelt:
+We can create the database via the Heroku toolbelt:

 ```console
 $ heroku addons:create heroku-postgresql:hobby-dev